DandaAkhilReddy/islanders/README.md

 Steps:

-1. Log in to Netlify and choose “Add new site → Import from Git”.
+1. Log in to Netlify and choose "Add new site -> Import from Git".
 2. Select `DandaAkhilReddy/islanders`.
 3. Confirm the build command (`npm run build`) and publish directory (`.next`).
 4. Deploy.
 Netlify provides preview builds for pull requests automatically.
 5. (Optional) Create build hooks to trigger deployments after new analytics runs.

+### GitHub Actions guardrail

+The repository includes `.github/workflows/web-ci.yml`, which runs on every push/PR that touches the site or analytics summary.
+It executes:

+1. `npm ci`
+2. `node ../scripts/sync-analytics.js`
+3. `npm run lint`
+4. `npm run build`

+Keep the workflow green so Netlify never receives a broken build.

 ## GitHub Integration